 This includes 5 expected outputs:

-The strategy to be implemented will be based on two elements: the analysis of the proposals made by the studies already carried out and in progress concerning the topics to be addressed, but also taking into account the realities of the country.
+The strategy implemented was based on two elements: the analysis of the proposals made by the studies already carried out and in progress concerning the topics to be addressed, but also taking into account the realities of the country.